AmandaMkhize/alx-system_engineering-devops/0x19-postmortem/README.md

 4) Conduct Training: Educate developers on common configuration issues and best practices.
 5) Review Incident Response Plan: Revise the incident response plan based on lessons learned.
 By implementing these measures, we aim to prevent similar issues and ensure a more robust and reliable service for our users.
+Ah, typos – the tiny gremlins of the programming world!
+They sneak in when you least expect it and cause havoc, reminding us that even in the world of technology, the smallest things can have the biggest impacts.
+Cheers to catching them quickly and learning from the experience! 😉